guptaveer00/website/crossy-road/README.md

 # Crossy Campus
 Get the character to class on time; avoid and dodge all the obstacles!
+Different from stock Crossy Road, as you are not getting a chicken across the road, but a CMU student!

 ## How to play
 - Arrow keys or WASD hop one grid square.
 Hold a key to keep hopping; a tap during a hop queues the next move.